The 7 Most Haunted Places in Wichita Falls [VIDEO]

-Pinky’s Cave is one of the most popular haunted place in Wichita Falls.
-The tunnel is actually a three mile long drainage ditch that runs through town between Ardath and Kell Boulevard.
+Pinky's Cave is one of the most popular haunted place in Wichita Falls.
+The tunnel is actually a three-mile long drainage ditch that runs through town between Ardath and Kell Boulevard.
 The place was originally a hangout for some kids years and years ago.
-Those kids, now adults, made a video (seen below) for Times Record News explaining the history of the cave.
+Those kids, now adults, spoke with Times Record News explaining the history of the cave.

 Now a bunch of its spookiness may just be because of all the echos and homeless people who inhabit the tunnel, but according to legend a woman and her child drowned in the three mile long tunnel during a storm and continue to watch for visitors in tunnel.
 MAP IT.

 4. Witches Gate